AleksandraKemona/OcenaBezpiecze-stwaOstatniePoprawki/README.md

 which has a working operating system and a modern web browser.
 In addition, it must have the Payara application server version 5.183 installed and the system JavaDB (Apache Derby) version 10.14.2.0.
-Payara application server and system JavaDB database management should be started and then you should follow the steps described in the following subsections.
+Payara application server and system JavaDB database management should be started, and then you should follow the steps described in the following subsections.

 ### Database creation
 The database should be created with the help of the utility